Income Support - How much Income Support will I get?

 How will I be paid Income Support?

-Income Support will be paid directly into your Bank, Building Society or Post Office account or by Simple Payment if you are unable to open or manage one of these or a similar account.
+Income Support will be paid directly into your Bank, Building Society or through the Payment Exception Service if you are unable to open or manage one of these or a similar account.

 Income Support and other benefits